lmc2179/lmc2179.github.io/drafts/whats_the_point.md

 All of these are actually quite decent answers.
 Data scientists in different setting definitely do all these things - as a working data scientists, each of these is part of my professional life.
 But in the pre Data Science era, many businesses got along just fine without these things.

-The point of data scientists - the reason we do all the things in the list above - is to _make better decisions_.
+The point of data scientists - the reason we do all the things in the list above - is to use data to _make better decisions_.

 # What does good decision making look like?